lilianacodes/todo-list/README.md

 # todo-list
-ToDo List on Vanilla JS
+To Do List using Bootstrap and Vanilla JS